Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Spectrum Consumption Models

 \addedCC{The Horn antenna with 24 dBi gain that was used in the measurements was characterized in detail and the Azimuth and Elevation antenna patterns for it, shown in Figure ~\ref{fig:horn_antenna}, were used to generate a three-dimensional description of the gain of the antenna which was incorporated into the “Power Map” construct of our mmWave SCMs.
 The high directionality of the antenna and the capability for SCMs to be used to determine compatibility (non-interference) among many RF devices/systems operating in a given area will be useful in the design and study of spectrum sharing mechanisms and wireless network operations for mmWave systems.}

 \addedCC{SCMs can be structured in XML or JSON formats.
-With the high level of detail from the path gain and antenna characterization measurements, the size of the SCMs can get into several hundred Kilobytes.
+With the high level of detail from the path gain and antenna characterization measurements, the size of the SCMs can grow to several hundred Kilobytes if processed in raw form.
 Managing these files is not a big issue but structuring the information contained in them so that efficient searches for specific values (e.g. path gain and antenna gain in a particular direction) can slow down compatibility computations if not properly addressed.}

-\addedCC{Figure ~\ref{fig:txscmgen} provides a summary of our SCM generation process for the case of a transmitter device.
+\addedCC{Figure~\ref{fig:txscmgen} provides a summary of our SCM generation process for the case of a TX device.
 A GUI-based tool for SCM generation (which is currently being updated) was described in \cite{caicedo2017spectrum} but given the amount of values that need to be entered, our script based process is more manageable since it can process files that contain a large number of measurements.}

 \addedCC{In our approach, for simplicity, we use a set of python-based scripts that process Excel spreadsheets and CSV files to facilitate the input and pre-processing of the necessary data/values to generate an SCM.
-Propagation and antenna pattern measurements are pre-processed to produce a set of files with values that will characterize the Propagation Map and Power Map of the SCM.
-A description of the shape of the transmitter's spectral mask is provided via a spreadsheet.
+Propagation and antenna pattern measurements are pre-processed to produce a set of files with the values for the Propagation Map and Power Map constructs of the SCM.
+A description of the shape of the TX's spectral mask and center frequency for its transmissions is provided via a spreadsheet as input to generate the SCM's spectrum mask construct.
 Additional information to characterize the location, operation schedule and reference power, among other characteristics, is also provided via a spreadsheet which additionally includes the file paths to all the input files for spectrum mask, propagation map and antenna pattern values.
 Finally, a Python script reads all the inputs and generates an SCM.}